-3. Objective: To use an appropriate style and format to write the notice.
+3. Objective : To use an appropriate style and format to write the notice.

-Marking Format 2 marks
+Mar king : Format 2 marks

-Format includes:
+Content 3 marks

+For mat includes

-Name of the school, subject and date, the word NOTICE 1 mark
+• Name of the school, subject and date, the word NOTICE 1⁄2 mark

+• Date 1⁄2 mark